shar - phpMan

 -q, --quiet do not output verbose messages

--R, --save-opts[=arg] Save the option state to a config file
+-R, --save-opts[=FILE] save the option state to a config file FILE

--r, --load-opts=str Load options from a config file
+-r, --load-opts=FILE load options from the config file FILE

 Options are specified by doubled hyphens and their name or by a single